Genius-Excel/practic_JS_Cousera/README.md

 * Declaring an object.
 * Getting an object value using the dot notation.
 * Updating value of an object using the dot notation.
+* Adding a new property attribute to an object.